 I’ve been participating in this show on and off (mostly on) for 25 years or so.
 Even during those times in my life where I’d grown weary and disillusioned with my art and my level of “success” I would haul out my stuff out and go to this show.

 That challenge… quit, admit defeat or really apply myself to improve and evolve as an artist.
-So with that I sat down and painted, slowly carefully, working hard to do my very best and at the end of the day I had produced a painting that was my best offering to that point and I learned about light, shadow, observation, not being a quitter and most importantly, don’t compare yourself to another.
+So with that I sat down and painted, slowly carefully, observing, working hard to do my very best and at the end of the day I had produced a painting that was my best offering to that point.
+That little painting taught me volumes about light, shadow, observation, not being a quitter and most importantly, don’t compare yourself to another.
 There is room for everyone at every level artist at this outdoor show.
-It is always a pleasure for me to participate as an exhibitor but sometimes you would rather be an browser and that’s okay too. … (more later)
+It is always a pleasure for me to participate as an exhibitor but sometimes you would rather be an browser and that’s okay too.